-We have exclusively licensed the intellectual property for our MU1140 antibiotic product candidate, and SMaRT Replacement Therapy from the UFRF.
-Our exclusive license agreements extend to the patent expiration dates.
+We have exclusively licensed the intellectual property for our MU1140 antibiotic product candidate from the UFRF.
+Our exclusive license agreement extends through to the patent expiration dates.
 See "Our In-Licensed Technology Agreements."
 We co-own the intellectual property for certain homologs of our MU1140 product candidate with the Texas A&M University System.
 We have exclusively licensed the rights of the Texas A&M University System to this intellectual property.
+We have an exclusive, worldwide license from Intrexon to use its technology to develop lantibiotics.
+We also have an exclusive worldwide license from Intrexon and its wholly owned subsidiary, Actobiotics NV to use their intellectual property to develop AG013 for the treatment of oral mucositis.

 The effect of the issued patents is that they provide us with patent protection for the claims covered by the patents.
-While the expiration of a product patent normally results in a loss of market exclusivity for the covered product or product candidate, commercial benefits may continue to be derived from: (i) later-granted patents on processes and intermediates related to the most economical method of manufacture of the active ingredient of such product; (ii) patents relating to the use of such product;

-(iii) patents relating to novel compositions and formulations; and (iv) in the United States and certain other countries, market exclusivity that may be available under relevant law.
+While the expiration of a product patent normally results in a loss of market exclusivity for the covered product or product candidate, commercial benefits may continue to be derived from: (i) later-granted patents on processes and intermediates related to the most economical method of manufacture of the active ingredient of such product; (ii) patents relating to the use of such product; (iii) patents relating to novel compositions and formulations; and (iv) in the United States and certain other countries, market exclusivity that may be available under relevant law.
 The effect of patent expiration on products or product candidates also depends upon many other factors such as the nature of the market and the position of the product in it, the growth of the market, the complexities and economics of the process for manufacture of the active ingredient of the product and the requirements of new drug provisions of the Federal Food, Drug and Cosmetic Act or similar laws and regulations in other countries.

 Our pending patent applications cover a range of technologies, including specific embodiments and applications for treatment of various medical indications, improved application methods and adjunctive utilization with other therapeutic modalities.
 The coverage claimed in a patent application can be significantly reduced before the patent is issued.
 Accordingly, we do not know whether any of the applications we acquire or license will result in the issuance of patents, or, if any patents are issued, whether they will provide significant proprietary protection or will be challenged, circumvented or invalidated.
 Because unissued U.S. patent applications are maintained in secrecy for a period of eighteen months and U.S. patent applications filed prior to November 29, 2000 are not disclosed until such patents are issued, and since publication of discoveries in the scientific or patent literature often lags behind actual discoveries, we cannot be certain of the priority of inventions covered by pending patent applications.
-Moreover, we may have to participate in interference proceedings declared by the United States Patent and Trademark Office to determine priority of invention, or in opposition proceedings in a foreign patent office, either of which could result in substantial cost to us, even if the eventual outcome is favorable to us.
+Moreover, we may have to participate in opposition proceedings in a foreign patent office, or for United States patent applications filed before March 16, 2013, in interference proceedings declared by the United States Patent and Trademark Office to determine priority of invention, or in United States inter partes review or post-grant review procedures, any of which could result in substantial cost to us, even if the eventual outcome is favorable to us.
 There can be no assurance that the patents, if issued, would be held valid by a court of competent jurisdiction.
 An adverse outcome could subject us to significant liabilities to third parties, require disputed rights to be licensed from third parties or require us to cease using such technology.